hyperoslo/tasuku/README.md

 end
 ```

-And the method to use in deriving the current user:
+And finally the method to use in deriving the model instance that
+solving tasks will attributed to.
+Typically this is a user of some kind,
+but it could also be a group of users.

+If you're using [Devise](https://github.com/plataformatec/devise) for authentication,
+for example, you might have a method `current_user` that returns the right instance
+of your `User` model:

 ```ruby
 # config/initializers/tasuku.rb